 Therefore, make sure you read the descriptions of any studentship carefully and in full before making any decisions.

 Note: Being eligible for a PhD studentship does not guarantee you one.
 With exception to a few, all studentships are awarded based on ability, therefore, funding will be awarded to the best PhD applicants applying for the studentships.

-UK PhD studentships are typically only open to UK/EU students, with very few being available to international students.
-One of the key reasons for this are the higher tuition fees that students outside the EU will need to pay.
-Some universities may offer international students studentships if they are able to cover the additional fee costs themselves.
-However, even if you are an EU student, you still may be limited to only a partially funded studentship meaning only your fees will be covered, so it is important to be clear on what you’re eligible for.
+UK PhD studentships are now typically only open to UK students, with fewer being available to EU and international students.
+One of the key reasons for this are the higher tuition fees that students outside the UK will need to pay.
+Some universities may offer EU/international students studentships if they are able to cover the additional fee costs themselves.
+However, even if you are an EU student, you still may be limited to only a partially funded studentship meaning only your fees will be covered, so it is important to be clear on what you’re eligible for and the deadline for applications.
 For further clarification, see the table below:

 |Student’s Nationality||Availability||Predominant Studentship Type|